Service businesses exist everywhere, and starting a service business usually doesn’t require a lot of capital.

 Growth in a services business like engineering outsourcing, as we’ve seen, means hiring more and more engineers.
 How has that growth been funded, one might ask?
 With round after round of growth capital from private equity players.

 Why has QuEST been able to access the capital markets when so many services business cannot?

 Margins, for one: $90 per hour revenue for labor that cost $5 early-on.
 A unique opportunity that took advantage of a shortage of engineering talent in the developed world.
 QuEST’s ability to access Indian engineers filled that gap.
 And, last but not least, Prabhu’s and Melligeri’s superb execution.

 The Advantage Of Using Customer’s Funds To Scale A Service Business

 From these case studies, we can come to three conclusions.

-- Transforming your service business to a product business is a customer-funded approach that gives you the freedom to scale without having to rely on external funding.
-It also gives you the added advantage of having a product you can combine with other customer-funded models to further scale your business, such as how Rock Solid turned their IT services into SaaS (and so did Microsoft later down the line).
+- Transforming your services business to a product business is a customer-funded approach that can give you the freedom to scale without having to rely on external funding.

 After all, isn’t freedom a key reason why you’ve chosen to own and operate your own mid-market company?

 - Product businesses are often more scalable than services businesses, which require so many more people as they grow that they often lack any meaningful economies of scale.

 Being bigger for its own sake, and having to attract and manage many more people, may not be what you want.